How You Can Help Donate to An Animal Shelter

 If you are interested in donating to an animal shelter in your area, view the list below to help you come up with ideas of what your local group may need.
 Although this list will help you think of possible ideas, you may want to contact your shelter first to see if they accept or need these items.

-- Pet Food – Giving both wet and dry cat and dog food is a big help to shelters and their animals.
-And even food or water bowls are always in demand.
+- Pet Food – Donating both wet and dry cat and dog food is a big help to shelters and their animals.
+Food and water bowls are also always in demand.
 Also, consider donating treats to your local shelter.
 It’s always a good idea to check with the shelter first to see if they have a food preference or if they will accept open items, to avoid donating something they cannot use.

 Donate Money to Support Homeless and Needy Animals

 If you feel more comfortable donating money to help support animal rescue, below are a few nationally known organizations in need.
 You can also search for local rescues and shelters to donate to.